luigibonati/mlcolvar/docs/api.rst

 The collective variables (CVs) presented here are constructed combining a `model` and an `estimator`.

 * The model can be chosen to be a linear combination of descriptors or a non linear transformation operated by a neural-network.
-* The estimators are Fisher's discriminant (LDA) and Time-lagged independent component (TICA).
+* The estimators implemented are Fisher's discriminant (LDA) and Time-lagged independent component (TICA).
 While the former allows to devise CVs as the variables which most discriminate between a given set of states, the latter is used to extract CVs as the slowly decorrelating modes of a sampling dynamics.

 These combination give rise to the different CVs which have been proposed in the literature: (H)LDA_CV, DeepLDA_CV, TICA_CV, and DeepLDA_CV.